 Skip to contents

 linloess_plot() provides a visual diagnostic of the linearity assumption of the OLS model.
-Provided an OLS model fit by lm() in base R, the function extracts the model frame and creates a faceted scatterplot.
+Provided a linear model fit by lm() in base R, the function extracts the model frame and creates a faceted scatterplot.
 For each facet, a linear smoother and LOESS smoother are estimated over the points.
 Users who run this function can assess just how much the linear smoother and LOESS smoother diverge.
-The more they diverge, the more the user can determine how much the OLS model is a good fit as specified.
+The more they diverge, the more the user can determine how much the linear model is a good fit as specified.
 The plot will also point to potential outliers that may need further consideration.

 Usage